Types of Passports in India

 White Passport

-A white passport is considered the most powerful passport of all.
-It is only available to individuals working for the government of India.
-A white passport is a passport of ‘Type S,’ where S indicates service.
+A white passport is issued to individuals working for the Government of India who are travelling abroad on official duty.
+This passport is classified as passport of ‘Type S,’ where S indicates service.

 Diplomatic Passport